ourfriendselectric/golden-robot-records/_golden-robot-records/empty-trail.md

 As is the case with many modern-day rock bands, Empty Trail plans on issuing a steady stream of singles - rather than an album’s worth of tunes.
 “I’d like to just focus on singles.
 As much as a full-length would be cool, I don’t see how it makes sense for how the market is.
 I’d rather spend time on specific songs than on an album that only a few people will have the patience to listen through.
 Sad but true.”
 Hopefully, the buzz surrounding Empty Trail will soon lead to a full-on tour.
 “I would love to tour when it makes sense to.
 I want to connect with people who get this in any fashion.
 Maybe this is my personality, but I want to go where we are wanted\!”&nbsp;

 And lastly, where can fans connect and correspond with the band?
 “We are almost everywhere you would imagine.
 The most activity tends to be on Instagram, until a new platform comes around and knocks that one out.
-Connect with us there\!”
+Connect with us there\!"

+New single and video 'Lost' was released in August 2019 by Golden Robot Records with their brand new EP coming out in September 2019.